hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

 optimizer = optim.Rprop(model.parameters())
 ```

 To actually train the model, you have to write your own loop!
-It's more verbose, but you get to control what happens and debug it.
+The code you'll write is more verbose, but you get to control what happens and debug it.

 One step in optimization is called an "epoch."
 In Scikit-Learn, we set `max_iter=1000` to get 1000 epochs.
 In PyTorch, we write,